Bachelor's Degree in Life Sciences

 Peptide Synthesis (12 hours of lectures and 8 hours of lab work)

-- Peptides: Overview and Applications in the Healthcare Field
+- Peptides: Overview and Applications in the Health Sector

 - Principles of supported synthesis, concepts of automation

-- Various strategies for peptide synthesis, protecting groups, and activation agents
+- Various strategies for peptide synthesis, protective groups, and activation agents

-- Synthesis of peptide libraries: Lab exercise on the split/mix synthesis of a library of 8 tripeptides, followed by LC/MS analysis.
+- Synthesis of Peptide Collections: Lab Exercise on the Split/Mix Synthesis of a Library of 8 Tripeptides, LC/MS Analysis.

 PAL3ISPO: Biomaterials and Polymers in Healthcare